ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 where it has been used in 35 and 12 stock assessments as of 2012, respectively [@methot2013].
 SS3 is also commonly used as a framework for stock assessment simulation testing [@lee2011; @lee2012; @piner2011; @crone2013a; @hurtadoferro2013].

-Although SS3 is increasingly becoming a standard for fisheries stock assessment and the programming language `R` [@rcoreteam2013] has become the standard for statistical computing and visualization; however, there lacks a generalized framework
+SS3 is increasingly becoming a standard for fisheries stock assessment and the programming language `R` [@rcoreteam2013] has become the standard for statistical computing and visualization; however, there lacks a generalized framework